 Here's a small set of Data to paste into Excel:

 Now try clicking on an empty cell to the right of any of the numbers and typing in

 =SUM(.
 You'll notice that Excel is asking for a variety of variables(in this case, numbers) to find the sum of, and you'll notice that these are followed by commas (variables are almost always separated by a comma in Excel, you'll also notice that by clicking on any of the numbers, it adds the cell's Column Number and Row Number to the variables because even though it's a location, it's pointing to a number, and that's all Excel sees.

 To take this a step further, instead of painstakingly writing commas and clicking on cells over and over again, you can instead click the first cell, and either hold the mouse button and drag down to the bottom (the newbie way), you can highlight the first cell, then hold shift, and click the last cell (which highlights all the cells in between your clicks), or, you can use this move:

 - Hold down shift and control at the same time, and press the down arrow key this will highlight all the cells in a column until you hit a blank one...

-- And yes, this totally works in any direction by using the other arrow keys.
-You'd be very surprised how few people know of this trick that can literally save HOURS of time.
+- And yes, this works in any direction using the other arrow keys.
+You'd be very surprised how few people know of this trick that can save HOURS.